Best Ever Vegan Brownies

 -

-Add the white chocolate chunks / chips to the mixture and stir well.
+Add the white chocolate chunks to the mixture and fold them in.
 I like to save a few to sprinkle over the batter once it's in the tin.

 -